unnamed44/TDM/README.md

 - It pops up automatically when you spawn in a dungeon
 - Type "!dps u" if you want to open UI
-- set region in config.json
+- Set region in config.json

 ## Functions

-- If you don't want to pop up dps meter, press Close button on bottom.
-(X button on title is not same)
+- If you don't want the dps meter to pop up, press Close button at the bottom.
+(X button on title is not the same)
-- you can automate party leaving message by setting party_leaving_msg in config.json.
+- You can automate party leaving message by setting party_leaving_msg in config.json.
 Then press LeaveParty button.
 - Reset clears history and npc data, Data is reset by switching charactors anyway.
 - DPS history is shown in the UI
-- Whisper lastest dps to a user type one's name in the input
+- To whisper the lastest dps to a user, type one's name in the input then press the button
 - Enraged notifier on UI

 ## Credits

 Bluehole Studio

 Meishu,Pinkipi,Caali

 GIO/neowutran